(I may earn a small commission on the products linked to in this post.)

 - Itchy ears and mouth

-The allergy symptoms that stand out the most are fatigue and rhinitis.
+My most bothersome allergy symptoms are fatigue and rhinitis.
 I grew up always being tired so I assumed it was natural.

 I tried not to compare myself to others because I was my own person, but I always wondered “should I feel this tired”.
 I had a lethargic personality but I preferred to use the term “laid back”.

 My nose was always stuffed up to the point where I was a mouth breather.
 Yep, a mouth breather.
 I’d wake up in the mornings with chapped lips because breathing at night dried out my mouth.

 Once I started improving my allergy symptoms, I stopped having a stuffed up nose.
 I started sleeping better and I had way more energy – no more afternoon nap!